nasa-petal/search-engine/README.md

 `data/cleaned.csv` data cleaned and prepared for classification.

 `transformers-zs-nli-and-scibert.ipynb` compares the classifiers, bart-large-mnli, and SciBERT.

-`linear-svm.ipynb` classifies using LinearSVC classifier.
+`linear-svm.ipynb` classifies using a LinearSVC classifier.

 ## How to Use